What is life coaching?

 During each coaching session, we will begin by defining your goal for the session and what is important about that goal.
 We will then explore your topic using deep listening skills and thought-provoking questions.
 Throughout the session, you will gain awareness of your thought patterns, values, strengths, and motivations.
 You can then evaluate what is important and what insights you want to carry forward.

-Coaching is effective in many situations.
 Some of the topics I’ve explored with clients include the following.

 - Deciding if they should go back to school